pipelinebot-com/docs/docs/how-it-works.md

 PipelineBot is built around [GitHub Actions][1].
 It builds pipelines based on GitHub workflow.
 It allows you to join your workflows as pipelines with auto or manual trigger.
-It's an event driven decoupled way to deploy your code.
-Pipeline is responsible for figuring out when to trigger a task.
+It's an event driven decoupled way to implement continuous delivery.
+PipelineBot is responsible for figuring out when to trigger a task.
 When conditions are met it triggers a task to the environment that you've specified in the [configuration file][2].
 Once the task is triggered, your script defined in the workflow will execute as designed.